johnforester/omt-2025-visionOS/README.md

 - **Immersive.usda** - Full VR environment with TODO
 - **ARScene.usda** - AR content designed to blend with the real world TODO

+### Challenges (Ranked easy to hard)
+1. ** Custom skybox in the fully immersive view
+2. ** Spatial SwiftUI layout with 6 or more monkeys (visionOS 26)
+3. ** AR monkey that walks on the ground
+4. ** Nearby Shareplay with the monkey https://developer.apple.com/videos/play/wwdc2025/318 (visionOS 26)

 ### Adding Your Own Content

 1. **Edit existing scenes** in Reality Composer Pro: